dalance/procs/README.md

 ![procs_zsh](https://user-images.githubusercontent.com/4331004/51904402-e827cb00-2401-11e9-8a9c-45159686080d.png)

 If an integer number is used as the keyword, it is matched to `PID`, `TCP`, `UDP` by default.
+Integer is treated as exact match, and other keyword is treated as partial match.

 ```console
 $ procs 6000 60000 60001 --mask